A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Introduction

 Condition (a) is satisfied by many policies, including those that affect taxes, tariffs or laws, which are often observed by all agents.
 Most of all, complete information games satisfy this condition immediately.

 Condition (b) is also satisfied in many empirical applications.
-Even when the condition is not met, we show below that one can obtain bounds for the equilibrium-based prediction using decomposition-based predictions.
-These bounds are intuitive and easily implementable.
+Even when the condition is not met, we show below that we can obtain bounds for the equilibrium-based prediction using decomposition-based predictions.
+These bounds are generally informative and easy to estimate using data.

 The invariance condition (c) in this paper requires that, for each value of the payoff state, if the pre-policy set of equilibrium actions and the post-policy set of equilibrium actions are the same, so are their selection probabilities.
-This condition, in a sense, requires the selection probability to be \textit{label-free}.
-When the set of equilibrium actions remains the same after the policy, the only change caused by the policy is in their labels: one labeled as ``pre-policy'' actions and the other as ``post-policy'' actions.
+While the invariance condition is not innocuous, it seems intuitive because, if the equilibrium action profiles remain the same at a payoff state after the policy, this means that the policy has not altered the prediction of the game at the payoff state.
+If the equilibrium selection probability at the payoff state nevertheless changed after the policy, our counterfactual predictions would depend on variations which have nothing to do with the prediction of the game-theoretic model.

-As we demonstrate in the paper, this invariance condition is already widely used in empirical work in various disguises.
-For example, this condition is implicitly used when one focuses on a specific equilibrium played (e.g., a Pareto superior equilibrium, or the most profitable for a specific firm as in \cite{Jia:08:Eca}), assumes that the same equilibrium is played after the policy (as discussed in \cite{Aguirregabiria/Mira:10:JOE}), or parametrizes the equilibrium selection rule and uses the estimated selection function for counterfactual analysis (e.g., \cite{Bajari/Hong/Ryan:10:Eca}).
+Furthermore, the invariance is already widely used in empirical work in various disguises.
+For example, this condition is implicitly used when we focus on a specific equilibrium played (e.g., a Pareto superior equilibrium, or the most profitable for a specific firm as in \cite{Jia:08:Eca}), assumes that the same equilibrium is played after the policy (as discussed in \cite{Aguirregabiria/Mira:10:JOE}), or parametrizes the equilibrium selection rule and uses the estimated selection function for counterfactual analysis (e.g., \cite{Bajari/Hong/Ryan:10:Eca}).
 In their analysis of counterfactual predictions on games, \cite{Aguirregabiria/Mira:13:WP} explicitly considered an invariance condition for the equilibrium selection rule though differently from ours.
-On the other hand, there are alternative approaches that are fully agnostic about the equilibrium selection rule or even about the structure of the game, such as the partial identification approach of \cite{Ciliberto/Tamer:09:Eca} and \cite{Haile/Tamer:03:JPE}.
+On the other hand, there are alternative approaches that are fully agnostic about the equilibrium selection rule or even about part of the structure of the game, such as the partial identification approach of \cite{Ciliberto/Tamer:09:Eca} and \cite{Haile/Tamer:03:JPE}.